Pharmacology of cell excitation

 Aside from direct stimulation neurotransmitter receptors, the inhibition of presynaptic transmitter reuptake is another important mechanism by which synaptic signals can be amplified.
 This mechanism is important with psychoactive drugs of abuse as well as with regular antidepressant and antipsychotic drugs.

 Fluoxetine and imipramine inhibit the presynaptic reuptake of serotonin and are used as antidepressants.
-The effect of fluoxetine is specific for serotonin.
-Imipramine affects both serotonin and dopamine reuptake.
-In addition to its direct effects, imipramine undergoes enzymatic demethylation to desipramine, which is also used as an antidepressant drug and blocks the reuptake of norepinephrine.
+The effect of fluoxetine is specific for serotonin, whereas imipramine also affects dopamine reuptake.
+In addition to its direct effects, imipramine gives rise (by enzymatic demethylation) to desipramine, which is also used as an antidepressant drug and blocks the reuptake of norepinephrine.

 Amphetamine and tyramine release dopamine and norepinephrine from presynaptic storage vesicles and then promote their retrograde transport from the cytosol into the synaptic cleft.
 N-Methyl-3,4-methylenedioxyamphetamine (MDMA, “ecstasy”) does the same to serotonin.
 It appears that the overall effect involves both specific interaction with the transporter proteins as well as non-ionic diffusion across cell and vesicle membranes .